 This IRP stipulates that name containment associations shall be expressed through name bindings, but it does not stipulate the implementation for other types of associations as a general rule.
 These are specified as separate entities in the object models (UML diagrams).
 Currently however, all (non-containment) associations are modelled by means of reference attributes of the participating MOs.

+Continuous management-based MDT: This term is defined in TS 32.422 [30].

 Data node: This term is defined in TS 32.156 [10].

 Information Object Class (IOC): An IOC represents the management aspect of a network resource.
 It describes the information that can be passed/used in management interfaces.
 Their representations are technology agnostic software objects.
 IOC has attributes that represents the various properties of the class of objects.
 See the term "attribute" defined in TS 32.156 [10].
 Furthermore, IOC can support operations providing network management services invocable on demand for that class of objects.
 An IOC may support notifications that report event occurrences relevant for that class of objects.
 It is modelled using the stereotype "Class" in the UML meta-model.
 See TS 32.156 [10] for additional information on IOC.